 This solution can only work if the source gNB can receive an accurate PDCP status report before the SN status transfer, and assumes the the source gNB can send the required data to the target gNB during path switch.

-Solution-D4: Legacy Data forwarding from source gNB to target gNB per target gNB request (legacy PDCP status report based)
+Solution-D4: Enhanced Data forwarding from source gNB to target gNB per target gNB request (legacy PDCP status report based)

 As proposed by some companies in the contributions, target gNB relies on the legacy PDCP status report sent from the Remote UE after path switch.
-The target gNB requests the source gNB to forward the DL packets that have not been acknowledged by Remote UE to it.
+The target gNB requests the source gNB to additionally forward the missing DL packets that were not forwarded earlier after receiving the PDCP status report.

-The data forwarding mechanism should be enhanced for the inter-gNB path switch, to allow source gNB forward all the PDCP SDUs in the buffer to the target gNB, and then, the target gNB re-transmits all the PDCP SDUs for which the successful delivery of the corresponding PDCP Data PDU has not been confirmed by PDCP status report in the target gNB after path switch.
+The data forwarding mechanism should be enhanced for the inter-gNB path switch, to allow source gNB forward missing DL packets to the target gNB after it receives a request, and then, the target gNB re-transmits all the PDCP SDUs for which the successful delivery of the corresponding PDCP Data PDU has not been confirmed by PDCP status report in the target gNB after path switch.

 Evaluation

-This solution basically is a legacy solution (following the legacy handling for inter-gNB handover.) with some assumed gNB implementation.
+This solution basically is an addon to the legacy solution (following the legacy handling for inter-gNB handover where the data is forwarded as usual during HO) with additional late/supplementary forwarding based on the target gNB request.

-The feasibility of this solution depends if source gNB (PDCP sublayer) can buffer (i.e., will not discard) the DL data even though the delivery of the data may be acknowledged by its lower layer (i.e., RLC).
-In practice, this may require the source gNB to buffer a lot of data.
+This solution will have Xn interface impact for supplementary forwarding but can ensure lossless DL data delivery as the target gNB can request any missing DL packets.

 Solution-D5: Proactive Data forwarding from source gNB to target gNB

-Following the same principle of the solution-D4, this solution allow the source gNB to forward the data to the target gNB without receiving the request from target gNB, on top of the current mechanism.
-This means a new supplementary inter-gNB data forwarding is supported from source gNB target gNB.
-In practice, this may occur after the normal data forwarding or before it.
+Following the same principle of the solution-D4, this solution allow the source gNB to forward all the buffered data to the target gNB without receiving the request from target gNB, and is based on source gNB implementation to do so.

 Evaluation

-This solution will have Xn interface impact managed by RAN3.
+This solution is fully dependent on source gNB’s implementation.

 The feasibility of this solution depends on if source gNB (PDCP sublayer) can buffer (i.e., will not discard) the DL data even though the delivery of the data may be acknowledged by its lower layer (i.e., RLC).
 In practice, this may require the source gNB to buffer a lot of data and lots of data needs to be forwarded to target gNB, which leads to unnecessary data forwarding, since this data forwarding is not based on the target gNB request.